Corner states, hinge states and Majorana modes in SnTe nanowires: Hamiltonian and its symmetries

 which has been used for describing the bulk topological crystalline insulator phase in the SnTe materials \cite{Hsieh2012} and various topological phases in lower dimensional systems \cite{Sessi2016, Brzezicki2019}.
 Here we have chosen a cubic unit cell containing eight lattice sites (Fig.~\ref{fig:1}), $\Sigma$ is a diagonal $8 \times 8$ matrix with entries $\Sigma_{i,i}=\mp1$ at the two sublattices (Sn and Te atoms), $\varepsilon_{\alpha\beta}$ is Levi-Civita symbol, $L_{\alpha}=-i \varepsilon_{\alpha \beta \gamma}$ are the $3 \times 3$ angular momentum $L=1$ matrices, $\sigma_{\alpha}$ are Pauli matrices, and $h_{\alpha}(k_{\alpha})$ and $h_{\alpha,\beta}(k_{\alpha},k_{\beta} )$ are $8 \times 8$ matrices describing hopping between the nearest-neighbors and next-nearest-neighbor sites, respectively (see Appendix \ref{app:nanowire}).
 In investigations of topological properties it is useful to allow the spin-orbit coupling to be anisotropic, hence $\lambda_{\alpha}$, although the reference physical case is $\lambda_{\alpha}\equiv\lambda$.
 When not otherwise stated we use $m = 1.65$ eV, $t_{12}=0.9$ eV, $t_{11}=0.5$ eV and $\lambda =0.3$ eV.

-We first consider an infinite nanowire along the $z$-direction with equal thicknesses $N_x=N_y$ in $x$ and $y$ directions.
+We first consider an infinite nanowire along the $z$-direction with $N_x=N_y$ unit cells in $x$ and $y$ directions.
 The Hamiltonian for the nanowire $\mathcal{H}^{\rm 1D} (k_{z} )$ can be constructed using Hamiltonian (\ref{Ham}) and it satisfies a fourfold screw-axis symmetry (see Appendix \ref{app:nanowire})